 The benefit of CBM is that, thanks to assets being constantly monitored, intervention can be made at the appropriate time.
 Maintenance teams are able to quickly detect when an asset has moved out of standard operating parameters and an appropriate action can be applied.
 This not only reduces critical downtime, it also helps optimise the asset performance and energy use.

+Condition based maintenance is becoming a more mainstream tool thanks to a drop in the price of monitoring equipment but is still often overlaid on top of a PPM strategy for high value or critical assets.
 It is important to bear in mind that whilst CBM has its benefits, there can also be potential downsides and issues for maintenance teams.
 When applying CBM as strategy, the key aspect that requires consideration is the duration from the indication of a probable failure to actual failure and whether it is feasible to respond with the correct resource in time.
 CBM also may lead to multiple assets indicating maintenance requirements at the same time.
 This can lead to unpredictable peak times that can challenge both in-house and contractor teams.